vankeisb/react-tea-cup/doc/manual.md

 ## Utilities

-tea-cup relies on a few useful stuff that we used to have in Elm, such as `Maybe`, `Decoder`, etc. They are provided by the `tea-cup-core` package.
+tea-cup relies on a few useful stuff that we used to have in Elm, such as `Maybe`, `Decoder`, etc. They are provided by the `tea-cup-fp` package.

 ### Maybe